-Gregory Sherwood is a private historical researcher and blog author from the state of Colorado in the United States.
+Gregory Sherwood is a historical researcher and blog author from the state of Colorado in the United States.
 Since his research began in 2015, it has taken on a life of its own as Sherwood pieced together a significant number of connections and made new discoveries regarding this elusive Lord Keeper of the middle 1600’s.

 A technologist and analyst by trade (and an amateur musician and outdoors adventurist at leisure) Sherwood has bachelors and masters degrees in Electrical and Computer Engineering and Computer Science, and currently holds five patents.